Lori Martinez

 My Story

 Complexity has been embedded into the story of my life for as long as I can remember.
 I was born to a young mom who had given birth to my older brother 13 months before having me.
-Being a single, working mom and unable to rely on my biological father at the time, she made the difficult decision to give me up for adoption to her older brother and his wife, who had also adopted a niece from her side of the family.
-My adoptive father was a Vietnam veteran with an 8th grade education, who became a mechanic after coming back from the war.
-My adoptive mom was a nurse before getting married and becoming a homemaker.
-My parents instilled a strong work ethic in me and my siblings.
+Being a single, working mom, she made the difficult decision to give me up for adoption to her older brother and his wife, who had also adopted a niece from her side of the family.
+Often called kinship care, I was raised understanding that is simply part of how families care for each other when we go through hard times.
+I always knew I was adopted, and will always be grateful to my adoptive and birth parents that I never had to wonder about my roots.
+Now a mother myself, I understand even more how important that was.

-Here in Las Cruces I found a home and my calling as a social worker.
 I’ve built a life here with my daughter, driven by a belief in the importance of community and service, a commitment to human rights and opportunities, and a desire to fight for a just world.